 Imagination and creativity also are nurtured, Ashur said.

 "People can come in and make a bike like they want," she said.

-Despite frigid temperatures and streets and sidewalks spotted with snow and ice, visitors at a Dec.
-11 open shop session were doing just that.
+Visitors at a recent open shop session were doing just that.

 Elijah Brown of the East Side of Columbus, who was considering buying a bike for $20, said he frequents the co-op because of its open atmosphere and its prices.